BozhidarN7/online-tech-store/README.md

 ## The documentation will be updated later

-### The goal of this application is to build a real world project and practicing new technologies like graphql and redux
+### The goal of this project is to practice new technologies such as graphql and redux by building a real world web app